brevdev/brev-docs/docs/howto/configure-ssh-proxy-daemon-at-boot.md

 # How To

-## configure ssh proxy to start at boot
+## Configure ssh proxy to start at Boot

-make sure that you ahve installed the [cli](https://github.com/brevdev/brev-cli/)
+Make sure that you have installed the [cli](https://github.com/brevdev/brev-cli/)

 ### Mac OS

-add the following configuration to <!-- todo what location -->
+Add the following configuration to <!-- todo what location -->

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>